-Keen to know what the maximum mileage you can expect from a 5.7 Hemi?
+Keen to know what the maximum mileage you can expect from a 5.7 Hemi is?
 Are these engines good for 300K?
 What are some of the known issues commonly found on these engines?
-IF you are in the market for a used high mileage 5.7 Hemi or you own a high mileage 5.7 Hemi and would like to know what to expect then this article could help you.
+If you are in the market for a used high-mileage 5.7 Hemi or you own a high-mileage 5.7 Hemi and would like to know what to expect then this article could help you.

 5.7 Hemi engines are good for 250-300 000 miles and more if properly cared for and regular maintenance is carried out.
 Early models suffered from valve seat issues which were rectified after 2008.

 It’s not uncommon to find high mileage 5.7 Hemi trucks running around today.
 Doing a quick online search will reveal there are many happy owners with well over 200k and 300k miles on their vehicles.
 These Ram trucks are often compared to the Chevy and Ford juggernauts, which all have a very strong and loyal following.

 Unfortunately, as is the case with most vehicles, the 5.7 lump has its own Achilles Heel.
 Let’s look a bit deeper into what kind of service you can expect and the potential problems they give once mileages reach the other side of 100k miles.

 How Many Miles Can You Put On A 5.7 Hemi?